Macro photography: Lighting

 The problem of sufficiently and evenly lighting the subject can be difficult to overcome.
 Some cameras can focus on subjects so close that they touch the front of the lens.
 It is difficult to place a light between the camera and a subject that close, making extreme close-up photography impractical.
 A normal-focal-length macro lens (50 mm on a 35 mm camera) can focus so close that lighting remains difficult.
 To avoid this problem, many photographers use telephoto macro lenses, typically with focal lengths from about 100 to 200 mm.
 These are popular as they permit sufficient distance for lighting between the camera and the subject.

 Ring flashes, with flash tubes arranged in a circle around the front of the lens, can be helpful in lighting at close distances.
 Ring lights have emerged, using white LEDs to provide a continuous light source for macro photography, however they are not as bright as a ring flash and the white balance is very cool.

 Good results can also be obtained by using a flash diffuser.
 Homemade flash diffusers made out of white Styrofoam or plastic attached to a camera's built-in flash can also yield surprisingly good results by diffusing and softening the light, eliminating specular reflections and providing more even lighting.

+Exposure adjustment

+When the close-focus ability of the lens is achieved through mechanical extension alone, the exposure must be adjusted to compensate at close distances.
+If m is the magnification, the effective f-stop is determined by the formula: